 I have worked in the Mental Health field since 1996 and qualified as a Family and Systemic Psychotherapist in November 2015.
 I have experience of working in both Adult and Child Mental Health Services within the NHS.
-I am an accredited member of the Association of Family Therapy (AFT) and UK Council Psychotherapy (UKCP) I now work both privately and for the NHS.
+I am an accredited member of the Association of Family Therapy (AFT) and UK Council for Psychotherapy (UKCP) I now work as an Independent Psychotherapist.

-I can offer systemic therapeutic work to individuals, couples, families, children and young people.
+I can offer systemic therapeutic work to individuals, couples, and families.
 My approach is an integrative one, grounded firmly in Social Constructionist and Narrative Theory.
 I pay particular attention to childhood development, attachment and family scripts.
-I invite my clients to embark on a collaborative journey with myself, to think about personal and /or relational difficulties and to co-create context where desired change can happen.
+I invite my clients to embark on a collaborative journey with myself, to think about personal and /or relational difficulties and to co-create a context where desired change can happen.

-I offer therapeutic work for relationship difficulties, depression, bereavement/ loss, abuse, anxiety, anger problems, addiction problems, eating difficulties, and behavioural difficulties.
+I offer therapeutic work for: relationship difficulties, depression, bereavement/loss, abuse, anxiety, anger problems, addiction problems, eating difficulties, post-natal depression and mood changes associated with menopause.
 I also have experience of working with families, where older adults are experiencing memory problems.

 I believe the Therapeutic Relationship is crucial to any successful course of therapy.
 I find the practice of Mindfulness to be very helpful in the development of this relationship and will offer this as a therapeutic tool, where appropriate.